Elypha/lightened-posts-NGA/README.md

 4 buttons will be added to the user info page after proper installation, which is currently (https://bbs.ngacn.cc/nuke.php?func=ucp&uid=?).

-* Block.
-Add this user to your block list.
+* **Block.** Add this user to your block list.
-* Remove.
-Remove this user from your block list.
+* **Remove.** Remove this user from your block list.
-* Input.
-By clicking this button there would next be an alert messagebox which writes the instructions.
+* **Input.** By clicking this button there would next be an alert messagebox which writes the instructions.
 Please make sure you fill in the blank in a right way.
 This helps you to import a series of uids, and is mostly used when you want to restore your settings.
-* View.
-By clicking this button you would be able to see your whole block list in an alert messagebox.
+* **View.** By clicking this button you would be able to see your whole block list in an alert messagebox.
 You can do copy (tested on Chrome) to make a backup.
 Please be noticed that the 00000000, which is at the end of the whole list, is simply an end mark.

 ## Tips

-The data are saved in localstorage.uid_list.
+The data are saved in `localstorage.uid_list`.
 If you want to wipe them manually please active this line at the beginning of the script, and then come back and refresh the nga page.
 ```bash
 //CLEAR
 //localstorage.removeItem(uid_list)